altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- When tagging cloud pivs, make list of tags on top change
 - Add login flow with Google, Apple and Facebook
 - When deleting cloud piv, offer to delete local counterpart
 - Query videos